Zoha131/java-learning/basic-oop-concept/data_field-constructor-method/README.md

 ### Method

 * When an object reference is passed to a method, the reference itself is passed by use of call-by-value.
 However, since the value being passed refers to an object, the copy of that value will still refer to the same object that its corresponding argument does.

+* Java uses exactly one mode of passing arguments: pass-by-value.
+When passing an argument of a primitive data type, the value of the argument is passed.
+When passing an argument of a reference type, the reference of the object is passed.
+Pass-by-value on references can be best described semantically as pass-by-sharing; that is, the object referenced in the method is the same as the object being passed.

 * A method can return any type of data, including class types that you create.
 For example, in the following program, the **incrByTen( )** method returns an object in which the value of a is ten greater than it is in the invoking object.